Seeing pink? You’re not the only one.

 Image Credit: Grant Hunt Photography - South Australian Tourism Commission

-Your Nearest G’day Park—Opal Inn Caravan Park
+Your Nearest G’day Parks—Opal Inn Caravan Park

 Yorke Peninsula Salt Lake Trail